SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    balanced, "balanced" means that all the input files should try to have the same number of blocks.

+   > QUES: I am not sure about this

 ## 15.4.2 Cost Analysis of External Sort-Merge

 Cost: